MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/manual-registration.md

 3. In the **Microsoft Managed Desktop** section, select **Devices**.
 4. In the **Microsoft Managed Desktop Devices** workspace, select **+ Register devices**.
 A fly-in menu opens to register new devices.
 5. In the **File upload** box, provide the path to the CSV file you created previously.
 6. Select a **[device profile](../service-description/profiles.md)** from the dropdown menu.
-You can only select one device profile at a time (Standard, SensitiveData or PowerUser).
+You can only select one device profile at a time (Standard, SensitiveData, PowerUser, or [Kiosk](../service-description/profiles.md#device-profile-details)).
 7. Optional.
 Turn on the **[Shared device](../service-description/shared-devices.md)** toggle if you want to register Shared devices with Microsoft Managed Desktop.
 7. Select **Register devices**.
 The system will add the devices to your list of devices.
 If successful, the device will show as **Ready for user** meaning it's ready and waiting for a user to start using.
 8. If registering Shared devices, the **Shared Device** column will be marked with **Yes**.